 There is also a myth that wearing make-up can cause spots, but there is no evidence that this is the case.
 The less you touch your skin, the fewer bacteria will be spread to your skin.
 If you wear make-up, wash your hands before putting your make-up on and always remove it before going to bed.

 If acne is severe, your doctor can refer you to a dermatologist who may prescribe medication.
-Some light and laser therapies also claim to help get rid of acne.

 Not sure what to do next?